Interested in becoming a Pinterest manager? You’re in the right place!

 1. Setting up a Pinterest account

 If you become a Pinterest manager, you’re likely to meet clients who are totally new to Pinterest.
 This means that they may not have an account on Pinterest yet.
-Or, they could be having a personal account instead of a business one.
+Or, they could have a personal account instead of a business one.

 So, it will be your job to set it up for them.
 The steps to create a Pinterest business account are simple: